 A lot of leaders believe managers must have control over the people that work for them and that authority is required to get things done.
-But since most work is done on cross-functional teams where there is little or no “formal” authority, this won’t work.
+But since most work is done on cross-functional teams where there is little or no “formal” authority, this approach won’t work.
+This is where Matrix Management 2.0™ comes into play.

 The Two Dimensions of a Matrix Organization